-- a) The position of the heater for the optimum efficient distribution and circulation of warm air. - b) The position of the heater relative to the route of the flue. - c) The position of the heater relative to the
+b) The position of the heater relative to the route of the flue.

+c) The position of the heater relative to the

+supply of gas.

-- d) The position of the heater relative to the electrical services, wiring routes, and if appropriate, any additional controls. - e) The position of the heater relative to the supply of fresh air. - f) The position of the heater relative to potential stratification / circulation problems, which generally occur at higher levels and which may be overcome through the provision of a suitable de-stratification unit. - g) The position of the heater relative to service and maintenance requirements.
+d) The position of the heater relative to the electrical services, wiring routes, and if appropriate, any additional controls.

+e) The position of the heater relative to the supply of fresh air.

+f) The position of the heater relative to potential stratification / circulation problems, which generally occur at higher levels and which may be overcome through the provision of a suitable de-stratification unit.

+g) The position of the heater relative to service and maintenance requirements.